Chart Color Schemes

 Educational attainment in Moorebank aligns closely with national averages, showing typical qualification patterns and performance metrics

 The area's university qualification rate is 26.5%, significantly lower than Greater Sydney's average of 38.0%.
-Bachelor degrees are the most common at 18.8%, followed by postgraduate qualifications (6.2%) and graduate diplomas (1.5%).
-Vocational credentials are prevalent, with 33.5% of residents aged 15+ holding them, including advanced diplomas (12.5%) and certificates (21.0%).
+Bachelor degrees are the most prevalent at 18.8%, followed by postgraduate qualifications (6.2%) and graduate diplomas (1.5%).
+Vocational credentials are held by 33.5% of residents aged 15 and above, with advanced diplomas at 12.5% and certificates at 21.0%.
 Educational participation is high, with 32.1% of residents currently enrolled in formal education.

 This includes 12.6% in primary education, 8.5% in secondary education, and 4.8% pursuing tertiary education.